-- Have a 100% mandatory paperwork compliance by the stipulated due date(s), - Score at least an 80% on the final exam, - Maintain an 80% average throughout the entire EMT course, - Successfully pass all Ohio mandated skills, - Meet the state's course hour 'minimum' requirement (150 hours), - Complete any and all assigned coursework throughout the program, and - Complete all clinical assignments and criteria to be eligible to sit for National Registry testing.
+- Have a 100% mandatory paperwork compliance by the stipulated due date(s), - Score at least an 80% on the final exam, - Maintain an 80% 'overall' GPA average throughout the entire EMT course, - Maintain an 80% 'overall' GPA in the high-stakes testing category of gradebook (one counseling session is available), - Successfully pass all Ohio mandated skills, - Meet 100% of the hour requirement set forth for the semester (located at the end of the syllabus), - Complete any and all assigned coursework throughout the program, and - Complete all clinical assignments and criteria to be eligible to sit for National Registry testing.

-Students will have two (2) attempts to pass the 'final' exam and three (3) attempts at all Ohio skills.
+Students will have two (2) attempts to pass the 'final' exam and three (3) attempts at all Ohio skills if needed.
 All other quizzes and exams; students will have only one (1) attempt each.

-As this is a short-term certification course with the assumption of achieving EMT certification in the end, any student who does not meet the above criteria will automatically be given an "F" for the course completion grade regardless of the actual grade shown in Blackboard and will not be eligible to sit for National Registry testing.
+As this is a short-term certification course with the assumption of achieving EMT certification in the end, any student who does not meet the above criteria will automatically be given an "F" for the course completion grade regardless of the actual grade shown in Blackboard, and will not be eligible to sit for National Registry testing.